havanagrawal/clomask/research/resolution/README.md

 The original image for this analysis had a `height = 2826`, and a `width = 4224`.

+**Note** that the axes on the original images (on the right) have different scales, indicating different pixel resolutions.

 * At `0.0125w x 0.0125h` (35x52)
 ![35x52](./pixel/35x52.jpg)
 * At `0.025w x 0.025h` (70x105)